TosbackCgusBridge-Bot/CGUs-versions/Comcast/Terms of Service.md

 IV.
 Data Consumption
 What data consumption requirements apply to the Service?

 Comcast is not currently applying a monthly data consumption threshold to XFINITY Internet accounts.
 If the company changes that approach, it will post a new version of this Policy as described above and make other appropriate notifications to customers.
 However, in certain locations Comcast is providing versions of the Service with different speed and data consumption thresholds, among other characteristics, subject to applicable Service plans.
-You can learn about the Service plans that apply in your area by going to http://www.comcast.com/internet-service.html and signing in if you are a customer or providing an address if you are not a customer.
-You can check your current data usage at any time by logging into your My Account page and viewing the data usage meter https://customer.comcast.com/Secure/UsageMeterDetail.aspx and signing in as a customer.
+You can learn about the Service plans that apply in your area by going to http://customer.comcast.com/help-and-support/internet/data-usage-what-are-the-different-plans-launching.
+You can check your current data usage at any time by logging into your My Account page and viewing the data usage meter at https://customer.comcast.com/Secure/UsageMeterDetail.aspx.

 V. Violation of this Acceptable Use Policy
 What happens if you violate this Policy?